decentraland/documentation/content/creator/scenes/architecture/component-groups.md

 - An entity in the engine removes a component

 {{< hint warning >}}
-**📔 Note**   Only entities that are added to the engine are eligible for component groups.
+**📔 Note**:  Only entities that are added to the engine are eligible for component groups.
 Entities that have been created but not added to the engine, or that have been removed from the engine, aren't listed in any group.
 {{< /hint >}}

 After the group is created, you don't need to add or remove entities manually from it, the engine takes care of that.